-The Amazon Credit Card and the Amazon Store Card are worth it if you already have an Amazon Prime membership and frequently order from Amazon.
-Both give 5% back to Prime members on Amazon purchases.
+The Amazon.com Credit Card is worth it, especially if you already have an Amazon Prime membership and frequently order from Amazon.
+That’s because the Amazon.com Credit Card offers 5 points / $1 for Amazon purchases.
+The Amazon.com Store Card is also worth it, for the same reason; it gives 5% cash back to Prime members on Amazon purchases.

-The Amazon Store Card, on the other hand, is definitely a card for Amazon Prime members.
+The Amazon.com Store Card, on the other hand, is definitely a card for Amazon Prime members.
 For one, you can only use it on Amazon.com.
-It also gives 5% back on Amazon purchases to Prime members, while non-members get nothing back.
+It also gives 5% cash back on Amazon purchases to Prime members, while non members get nothing back.
 Every cardholder gets a $10 Amazon credit, however.

-The Amazon Credit Card is worth it if you:
+The Amazon.com Credit Card is worth it if you:

 - Are an Amazon Prime member and spend at least $980 per year at Amazon.com and/or Whole Foods as a Prime member (this will pay for your Prime membership).

 - Shop at Whole Foods and Amazon.com often, whether or not you have a Prime membership.

 - Have “good” credit or better.